-This is actually a trick question, because there were two buildings combined to form the current building.
+This is actually a trick question, because there were two buildings, combined, to form

 have featured craft beers on tap.
-Hopefully William would approve.
+I believe William would approve.

 By the way, there are currently no boilers in the 600 block of West Main.